local-ch/lhs/README.md

 # All three are doing the same thing: fetching all records with the color 'blue' from the endpoint while resolving pagingation if endpoint is paginated
 ```

+In case an API does not provide pagination information (limit, offset and total), LHS keeps on loading pages when requesting `all` until the first empty page responds.

 [Count vs. Length](#count-vs-length)

 `find_each` is a more fine grained way to process single records that are fetched in batches.